gardener-attic/gardener-extensions/controllers/provider-aws/docs/usage-as-end-user.md

     public: 10.250.96.0/22
     workers: 10.250.0.0/19
 ```

+The `enableECRAccess` flag specifies whether the AWS IAM role policy attached to all worker nodes of the cluster shall contain permissions to access the Elastic Container Registry of the respective AWS account.
+If the flag is not provided it is defaulted to `true`.

 The `networks.vpc` section describes whether you want to create the shoot cluster in an already existing VPC or whether to create a new one: